Editor’s Note: This post was originally published on May 13, 2017.

-The centennial anniversary for any historical event is impressive, there is something mysterious and attractive to an event once the third digit is added to its anniversary.
+The centennial anniversary for any historical event is impressive.
 Reaching one hundred years is a relatively rare thing in the animal kingdom: humans, tortoises, bowhead whales, and jellyfish to name a few centenarians.
-May 13, 2017 marks the 100th anniversary of Mary’s appearances to three young shepherd children in the city of Fatima, Portugal.
+May 13, 2017 marked the 100th anniversary of Mary’s appearances to three young shepherd children in the city of Fatima, Portugal.
 Our Lady of Fatima’s message is always applicable.
 Here are three reasons why.

 O My Jesus, forgive us our sins, save us from the fires of Hell and lead all souls to Heaven, especially those who are in most need of Thy mercy.

-The most important message Mary brought to those three shepherd children to share with the rest of the world is– Divine Mercy.
-Mary desires to bring all people closer to her Son and we as Christians are called to pray for the the salvation of EVERYONE!
+The most important message Mary brought to those three shepherd children to share with the rest of the world is— Divine Mercy.
+Mary desires to bring all people closer to her Son.
+God desires Christians to pray for the the salvation of EVERYONE!

 I agree with Sheen; the selection of Mary’s 1917 Apparition seems too fitting to be a mere coincidence.
 Let us continue to ask Mary to work in the hearts of non-Christians to draw them to Christ!